Wood chipper for rent?

 A lot of customers ask us whether it's best to buy or rent a wood chipper.
 And we thought of addressing that question briefly.

 Investing in a quality wood chipper is not an easy decision.
 If you are in this boat, you may be thinking, “Why would I invest thousands of dollars in a piece of equipment that I may only use seasonally?“ That is one key question to ask before committing yourself to own a wood chipper.
 And we would like to offer some insight that can help you decide whether to rent or to own one of our chippers.

 So, should I buy or rent?
 Well, this will fundamentally depend on your wood chipping needs.

 Let us start with some realities of owning a wood chipper.
 Owning a wood chipper can pose some challenges.
-To begin with, you may need to do some degree of maintenance on the unit like changing belts (a wear and tear component), greasing the bearings, changing the wheels, etc.- You may be an avid fix-it-yourself person and so this will not be much of a concern.
-On the other hand, those who are not inclined to self-repairs need to remember that having a dealer do these things may not be worth the run, the time, and ultimately the cost at an average of $40 and up to $70 per service hour.
+To begin with, you may need to do some degree of maintenance on the unit like changing belts (a wear and tear component), greasing the bearings, changing the wheels, etc.- You may be an avid fix-it-yourself person and this will not be much of a concern to you.
+On the other hand, those who are not inclined to self-repair need to remember that having a dealer do these things may not be worth the run, the time, and ultimately the cost at an average of $40 and up to $70 per service hour.

 Another consideration is space.
 Ask yourself if you have the proper storage space while the chipper is not in use.
-This is true especially in cold States that get a lot of snow.
-In contrast, if you live in places like San Diego you can use your unit pretty much year-round.
-If you live in a cold climate and need to put the chipper away for winter, you’ll need to provide a proper “hibernation” maintenance, particularly on the engine.
-That means, prepping the fuel with additives, cleaning the air filters, etc., before being stowed away for the duration of the cold season.
+This is true especially in cold states that get a lot of snow.
+In contrast, if you live in places like San Diego you would be able to use your unit pretty much year-round.
+If you live in a cold climate and need to put the chipper away for winter, you’ll need to provide proper “hibernation” maintenance, particularly on the engine.
+That means, prepping the fuel with additives, cleaning the air filters, carburetor, and such before being stowed away for the duration of the cold season.